 The first time you turn on your heat for the season, it often has a smoky or dusty smell.
 But a smoke smell can also mean your HVAC system has something more severe happening.
 Smoke can indicate the presence of fire or other serious dangers, so if you smell smoke when your furnace is running, take the situation seriously and do all you can to find a quick resolution.

-Since furnaces combust gas to create heat, which is then pushed through to the various rooms in the house, you need to proceed with caution if you smell any smoke while the furnace is operating.
+Since gas furnaces combust gas to create heat, which is then pushed through to the various rooms in the house, you need to proceed with caution if you smell any smoke while the furnace is operating.
 The smoke smell may indicate a deeper problem with the furnace that needs to be addressed by a service professional or even your gas utility company.
-If you see smoke coming out of the vents in the house or the furnace itself, you need to leave the house immediately and call for help.
+If you see smoke coming out of the vents in the house or the furnace itself, leave the house immediately and call for help.

 Filter and Ducts

 You need to change the furnace filter regularly to keep the furnace running properly.
 If your forget to change out the filter and it's dirty, the smoke smell could be coming from the dirty and clogged filter.
 Change the furnace filter and give it some time to clear out the smoky smell to see if this resolves the issue.

 You don't change out the ducts in your house on a regular basis, but dirty ducts can also lead to the smoke odor.
 Hire an HVAC contractor to clean your ducts if the smoke smell continues past the start of the cold weather season or if it starts suddenly after you have been using the furnace regularly.

 Closed HVAC Vent

 Closing heat vents in your house may seem like a good way to cut down on heating costs, but closing too many can lead to a buildup of warm air in the furnace.
 When you smell smoke coming out of the air vents, then is the time to count how many are open and how many are closed.
 If the closed vents make up 20 percent or more of the vents in the house, open more of the vents so that the hot air won't build up in the furnace.